 Q: Can counselors be trusted not to report to commanders?

 A: Military OneSource stands by its commitment to safeguard the privacy of users of counseling services.
 Information is not released to commanders or anyone else without the user's consent.
-The only exceptions to confidentiality are legal and military requirements to report child abuse, spouse abuse, elder abuse, threats of harm to self or others and any present or future illegal activity.
+The only exceptions to confidentiality are legal and military requirements to report child abuse, spouse abuse, elder abuse or threats of harm to self or others and any present or future illegal activity.

-Q: Can a family member use confidential non-medical counseling sessions without the service member's knowledge?
+Q: Can a family member use confidential telephonic non-medical counseling sessions without the service member's knowledge?
 If so, does the limit of 12 sessions apply to the whole family or just to the individual using them?

-A: If you need to see a counselor for a different issue, you must speak with a Military OneSource consultant to receive authorization for that issue, and the consultant will help you find a different counselor.
+A: If you need a counselor for a different issue, you must speak with a Military OneSource consultant to receive authorization for that issue, and the consultant will help you find a different counselor.
 The consultant can also help you find and access other resources, including community services, installation services or TRICARE, if appropriate.

 Q: Is telephonic non-medical counseling replacing in-person non-medical counseling?